neuml/cord19q/tasks/vaccines.md

 - The targets used for the development of SARS-CoV and MERS-CoV subunit vaccines are also be discussed.<br/>
 - Thus, this fragment can be used as an alternative target for subunit vaccine development.<br/>
 - As a result, the S protein is also a major target for the development of subunit vaccines against SARS-CoV and MERS-CoV.<br/>
-- Other proteins, such as M protein, can be used as potential targets of SARS-CoV and MERS-CoV subunit vaccines.<br/>
-- Numerous subunit vaccines against SARS-CoV have been developed since the outbreak of SARS, the majority of which use the S protein and/or its antigenic fragments, in particular, RBD, as the vaccine target (Table 1) .<br/>

 [The Essential Facts of Wuhan Novel Coronavirus Outbreak in China and Epitope-based Vaccine Designing against COVID-19](https://doi.org/10.1101/2020.02.05.935072)<br/>
 by Sarkar, B.; Ullah, M. A.; Johora, F. T.; Taniya, M. A.; Araf, Y.<br/>
 *Mar 06, 2020*<br/>
 - In this study, potential subunit vaccines were designed against the SARS-CoV-2 using various methods of reverse vaccinology and immunoinformatics.<br/>
 - The Essential Facts of Wuhan Novel Coronavirus Outbreak in China and Epitope-based Vaccine Designing against COVID-19<br/>
-- Reverse vaccinology approach of vaccine development also allows the scientists to easily understand the antigenic segments of a virus or pathogen that should be given more emphasis during the vaccine development.<br/>
 - vaccine.<br/>

 [2019-nCoV (Wuhan virus), a novel Coronavirus: Human-to-human transmission, travel-related cases, and vaccine readiness](https://doi.org/10.3855/jidc.12425)<br/>
 by Ralph, R.; Lew, J.; Zeng, T.; Francis, M.; Xue, B.; Roux, M.; Ostadgavahi, A. T.; Rubino, S.; Dawe, N. J.; Al-Ahdal, M. N.; Kelvin, D. J.; Richardson, C. D.; Kindrachuk, J.; Falzarano, D.; Kelvin, A. A.<br/>
 *Journal of Infection in Developing Countries - 2020*<br/>
-- The envelope protein (E) is also an attractive vaccine target that has been proposed for leverage in the development of live-attenuated vaccines.<br/>
+- The envelope protein (E) is also an attractive vaccine target that has been proposed for leverage in the development of live-attenuated vaccines .<br/>
-- Much of the focus for the development of a SARS-CoV or MERS-CoV vaccine has been on the S protein since it is immunogenic and antibodies targeting it can neutralize the virus.<br/>
+- Much of the focus for the development of a SARS-CoV or MERS-CoV vaccine has been on the S protein since it is immunogenic and antibodies targeting it can neutralize the virus .<br/>
 - In regard to choosing a vaccine target and platform, the vaccine candidate must be immunogenic and immune targeting must lead to virus neutralization or potent cytotoxic responses.<br/>

 [Development of CRISPR as a prophylactic strategy to combat novel coronavirus and influenza](https://doi.org/10.1101/2020.03.13.991307)<br/>